nana-khay/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # List Files With Extension
 A script that lists all the files with a .gif extension in the current directory and all its sub-directories.
 (101-gifs)

+# Decode Using First Letter Using Acrostic
+A script that decodes acrostics that use the first letter of each line.
+(102-acrostic)